Gladson-dev/Interactive_valid_form/README.md

 Enhancements

 Error Messages: While there is an error span in the HTML (<span class="error" id="f_name_error"></span>), there is no clear logic to display them dynamically except for the password mismatch.
-You could extend this feature to show real-time validation feedback for other fields like the email or zip code.

 Custom Styling for Error Messages: The error messages are red, but could be further styled for better visibility (e.g., bold or highlighted background).